GauriK58/5-bit-Parallel-Prefix-Adder/README.md

 A **Gate Diffusion Input (GDI)**-based XOR structure is used, followed by two cascaded inverters to restore full logic levels.

 **Advantages**
-- Realizes XOR with only 4 transistors vs. 12 for static CMOS — significant area savings.
+- Realizes XOR with only 4 transistors vs. 12 for static CMOS, which saves significant area.
 - Lower dynamic power consumption and improved switching speed.

 **Disadvantages**